 East Coast Security Updates

-The Malaysian Government has designated the entire eastern portion of Sabah (extending from the town of Kudat in northern Sabah to Tawau district near the border of Indonesia) as the Eastern Sabah Security Zone, and established the Eastern Sabah Security Command (ESSCOM) to coordinate security forces’ activity.
+The Malaysian Government has designated the entire eastern portion of Sabah (extending from the town of Kudat in northern Sabah to Tawau district near the border of Indonesia) as the Eastern Sabah Security Zone and established the Eastern Sabah Security Command (ESSCOM) to coordinate security forces’ activity.
 Security forces are stationed on the islands with resorts.
-Curfew hours between 7pm to 5am up to three nautical miles offshore is put in place by ESSCOM.
-Malaysia, Philippines and Indonesia have formed a trilateral committee on this.
+Curfew hours between 7 pm to 5 am up to three nautical miles offshore is put in place by ESSCOM.
+Malaysia, the Philippines, and Indonesia have formed a trilateral committee on this.

 Currently, the Malaysian government has enhanced the efforts for patrolling our maritime border and are in constant contact with counterparts in the Philippines.
 Dusk to dawn curfew is strictly enforced on the sea to ensure the safety of tourists and divers.